“An essential read…with a message of hope and community.” —Booklist (starred review)

-In the spirit of A Place to Belong, this remarkable novel-in-verse examines the aftershocks of the earthquake and tsunami that devastated Japan in 2011 through the eyes of a young girl who learns that even the smallest kindness can make a difference.
+In the spirit of A Place to Belong, this “moving” (Kirkus Reviews) novel-in-verse examines the aftershocks of the earthquake and tsunami that devastated Japan in 2011 through the eyes of a young girl who learns that even the smallest kindness can make a difference.

 March 11, 2011 An earthquake shakes Japan to its core.
 A tsunami crashes into Japan’s coast.
 Everything changes.